-A list of designated recipients cannot be edited or cancelled after it has been submitted.
-If no schools are selected on the examination application, then permission has NOT been granted to release official scores.
+The candidate's list of designated results recipients cannot be edited or cancelled after the candidate's application has been submitted.
+If no schools are selected on the examination application, then permission has NOT been granted to release official results.
 Candidates must then submit score report requests separately.

-Requests for additional score reports must be submitted using the score report request form available at ADA.org/DAT.
-Additional fees apply when sending reports to schools or other recipients not selected at the time of application (see the Testing Fees section of this Guide).
+Requests for additional score reports must be submitted using the score report request form available by signing in (ADA.org/DENTPIN) and going to the 'Requests' tab.
+Additional fees apply when sending results reports to schools or other recipients not selected at the time of application.